andyt530/MCW-Intelligent-vending-machines/Hands-on lab/HOL step-by-step - Intelligent vending machines.md

     ![Screenshot of Visual Studio Solution Explorer, with DeviceControlConsole expanded, and App.config highlighted.](./media/visual-studio-solution-explorer-devicecontrolconsole-app-config.png "Visual Studio Solution Explorer")

-2. Set the `IoTHubConnectionString` appSetting to have a value of the connection string for the service policy to your IoT Hub (recall you can get this from the Azure Portal IoT Hub blade, Shared access policies, and then select the policy)
+2. Set the `IoTHubServiceConnectionString` appSetting to have a value of the connection string for the **service** policy to your IoT Hub (recall you can get this from the Azure Portal IoT Hub blade, Shared access policies, and then select the policy)

     ![Screenshot of the iothubowner blade.
 A callout points to the copy button to the right of the connection string - primary key field.](./media/iot-hub-shared-access-policies-iothubowner-blade.png "iothubowner blade")